Unanswered questions remain one year after Notre Dame cathedral fire | DW | 14.04.2020

 Once a final decision is taken in terms of design, restoration work is expected to start in earnest in 2021.
 Money, at least, doesn't appear to be an issue: nearly €1 billion ($1.1 billion) has already been donated to the cause by 320,000 people and organizations around the globe.

-Aline Magnien, director of LRMH, days she believes the Notre-Dame cathedral will eventually be rebuilt in a manner that reflects "a great deal of respect towards its history and purpose, and will rise again in new splendor.”
+Aline Magnien, director of LRMH, says she believes the Notre Dame cathedral will eventually be rebuilt in a manner that reflects "a great deal of respect towards its history and purpose and will rise again in new splendor.”